-Gerald Gardner specified that the blade of an athame should be double edged, and this has stuck around.
-Did this happen because most illustrations of athames depicted double edged knives, or is there a specific magical reason for this?
+Gerald Gardner specified that the blade of an athame should be double-edged, and this has stuck around.
+Did this happen because most illustrations depicted double-edged knives, or is there a specific magical reason for this?
 No one knows for sure.

-One thing is certain, though: Your blade should be sharp.
-There are times when a duller knife is better, like when you’re doing a ritual with children present, but in most cases a sharper knife will lead to more precise spells and energy projection.
+One thing is sure, though: Your blade should be sharp.
+There are times when a duller knife is better, like when you’re doing a ritual with children present, but in most cases, a sharper knife will lead to more precise spells and energy projection.

 Just make sure you have your athame effectively wrapped when not in use to keep yourself and others safe.